ashstevens-dev/docker-wp-lemp-ssl/readme.md

 # docker-wp-lemp-ssl

 Docker build for creating a local WordPress website running on a LEMP stack with SSL from Lets Encrypt.
 Includes a PHPMyAdmin container so you have a GUI for the database.
 The nginx.conf includes a variety of directives to enhance the security of the WordPress website.
+Includes MailHog, a testing SMTP server, so you can test site messaging locally.

 ### Getting Started
 ``` docker-compose up -d ```